Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm

-Since the heuristic mapping algorithm itself functions by allocating interaction-graph qubits to coupling-graph qubits based on a measure of the success-rate, one may ask how useful it is to utilize a mapping metric based on the same measures.
-The reason for this can be seen as follows: when considering the optimal solution for any mapping algorithm, there are a variety of different cost functions that one may utilize.
-However, \textit{any mapping} that is based on an exact calculation of the fidelity of the final quantum state after running it on a physical QPU will give the best indication of performance for a mapping solution \cite{nishio-errors}.
-Since direct computations of the fidelity are computationally resource-intensive and scale exponentially with the size of the QPU \cite{PreskillNISQ,nielsen-chuang-qit}, we opt to utilize a function that may be regarded as related to the calculation of the fidelity (i.e.\ a success rate measurement, based on the error rates as presented).
+Since the HQAA itself functions by allocating interaction-graph qubits to coupling-graph qubits based on a measure of the success-rate, one may ask how useful it is to utilize a metric based on the same measures.
+The reason for this can be seen as follows: when considering the optimal solution for any qubit-assignment algorithm, there are a variety of different cost functions that one may utilize.
+However, \textit{any assignment} that is based on an exact calculation of the fidelity of the final quantum state after running it on a physical QPU will give the best indication of performance for an assignment solution \cite{nishio-errors}.
+Since direct computations of the fidelity are computationally resource-intensive and scale exponentially with the size of the QPU \cite{PreskillNISQ,nielsen-chuang-qit}, we opt to utilize a cost function that may be regarded as related to the calculation of the fidelity (i.e.\ a success rate measurement, based on the error rates as presented).
 In this way, we attempt to employ a cost function that is as relevant as possible, without the computational demands incurred by large-scale simulations.

+In agreement with \cite{noisy1}, a precise formulation of the noise model is not warranted in this work.
+One main reason for this discrepancy is due to the inherent nature of the cost function used, which takes into account the experimentally-determined noise-calibration statistics, not the specific details of the quantum channels acting upon the system.
+Further details are not necessary, as such inclusions will impact the scalability of the qubit-assignment algorithm.

-In the next section, we will discuss in full the results obtained from studying several realistic interaction-graph benchmarks, benchmarks whose interaction graphs exhibit high degrees of nonlinear edges, and benchmarks which increase in size and sequentially occupy more and more of a given QPU coupling-graph's qubits.
+In the next section, we will discuss in full the results obtained from studying several realistic interaction-graph benchmarks, benchmarks whose IGs exhibit high degrees of cycle-like edges, and benchmarks which increase in size and sequentially occupy more and more of a given QPU coupling-graph's qubits.